vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   Unset custom user attribute *vendor*:*key* of ID range *id-range*.

 `user new` *options* *user*
-  Create a new user with user namespace configuration.
+  Create a new user with user namespace mapping configuration.

-  UID/GID mapping has to be configured either via option `--map` if you have the same mapping for user and group IDs, or via options `--map-uid` and `--map-gid` for different user/group mappings.
-There must be at least one mapping for user IDs and one for group IDs.
+  If option `--id-range` is used, or no mapping is set using options `--map`, `--map-uid` and `--map-gid`, a new UID/GID range is allocated from *id-range* and a default mapping is created.

+  To use ID range block allocation with a custom mapping, allocate the block first using command `id-range allocate` and then use option `--id-range-block-index` together with `--map`, `--map-uid` or `--map-gid`.

     `--pool` *pool*
       Pool name.

+    `--id-range` *id-range*
+      Name of an ID range to allocate UID/GID from.
+Defaults to ID range called `default`.

+    `--id-range-block-index` *n*
+      Use an existing UID/GID allocation from *id-range*, or allocate a new block at index *n*.
+The owner of the allocated block is not changed, so existing blocks will not get automatically freed when the user is deleted.

     `--map` *id*:*lowerid*:*count*
-      Provide UID/GID mapping for user namespace. *id* is the beginning of the range inside the user namespace, *lowerid* is the range beginning on the host and *count* is the number of mapped IDs both inside and outside the user namespace.
+      Provide both UID and GID mapping for user namespace. *id* is the beginning of the range inside the user namespace, *lowerid* is the range beginning on the host and *count* is the number of mapped IDs both inside and outside the user namespace.
 This option can be used mutiple times.